w3c/wai-curricula/content/content-author/data-tables.md

 * explain how assistive technologies associate data cells with their corresponding header cells
 * describe data cells as those which contain information about a specific type of data
 * provide clear and succinct information in each data cell
-* ensure people can navigate tables in a meaningful sequence when using different screen sizes, cconfigurations, and asisstive technologies
+* ensure people can navigate tables in a meaningful sequence when using different screen sizes, configurations, and assistive technologies
 * identify related requirements for authoring tools to produce appropriate markup for table data cells, including the cell scope
-* identify related requirements for designers and developers to support association of data cells with their correspondding table header cells
+* identify related requirements for designers and developers to support association of data cells with their corresponding table header cells

 #### Teaching Ideas for Topic